MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-spike-fl.md

 * `anomalyExplainability`: textual wrapper for generated anomaly and its explanation.
 * `anomalyState`: bag of existing entities on scope with their first seen times.

 Running this function on countEvents variable using user as entity and account as scope with default parameters detect a spike on scope level.
-Since he user H4ck3r doesnt have enough data in training period, the anomaly is not calculated for entity level, so all relevant fields are empty.
-The scope level anomaly has an anomaly score of 0.998, meaning that this spike is very anomalous for the scope.
+Since he user H4ck3r doesnt have enough data in training period, the anomaly isn't calculated for entity level, so all relevant fields are empty.
+The scope level anomaly has an anomaly score of 0.998, meaning that this spike is anomalous for the scope.

 If we raise any of the minimum thresholds high enough, no anomaly will be detected since requirements would be too high.

 The output shows the rows with anomalous spikes together with explanation fields in standardized format.
 These fields are useful for investigating the anomaly and for running anomalous spike detection on several numeric variables or running other algorithms together.

-The suggested usage in cybersecurity context is running the function on meaningful numeric variables (amounts of downloaded data, counts of uploaded files or failed login attempts) per meaningful scopes (such as subscription on accounts) and entities (such as users or devices).
-A detected anomalous spike means that the numeric value is much higher than what is expected on that scope or entity, and might be suspicious.
+The suggested usage in cybersecurity context is running the function on meaningful numeric variables (amounts of downloaded data, counts of uploaded files or failed sign in attempts) per meaningful scopes (such as subscription on accounts) and entities (such as users or devices).
+A detected anomalous spike means that the numeric value is higher than what is expected on that scope or entity, and might be suspicious.